Plantation Life

 At Long Last by Shirlee Busbee.

-Conditions in Ireland were bleak in the early 1900s, so when an offer of indenture gave Samantha Connolly and her two sisters a chance to travel, they signed up.
-But now that they are in Australia working for
+Conditions in Ireland were bleak in the early 1900s, so when an offer of indenture gave Samantha Connolly and her two sisters a chance for a new life, they signed up, going to Australia to work on a sugar plantation.

 Blue Camellia by Frances P. Keyes.